 To prevent bonus abuse, some casinos impose game restrictions on bonus play.
 Certain games may be excluded from bonus wagering, or they may have a reduced contribution to the wagering requirements.
 Such games, typically with a low house edge or games where players can use betting strategies that minimize risk, are subject to these restrictions.

 By limiting bonus usage to specific games, casinos ensure that players engage in a broader range of gaming experiences.
+Many will use VPN casino sites to still be able to play their favorite casino games, however.

 Bonus Abuse Teams